shanf-gh/100-days-of-code/README.md

 The log of my #100DaysOfCode challenge.
 Started on [August 11, 2018].

+### Day 012 August 22, 2018
+**Today's Progress**:
+1. [Job Search] Interview with Charles Wheeler (The Digital Store)
+2. [PHP] Followed PHP course from freecodecamp

+### Day 011 August 21, 2018
+**Today's Progress**:
+Skip day.
+I will allow 10 skip day maximum over the challenge.
+I did apply to a job at Vend, they asked a lot of questions so it took me some time to formulate them.
+I didn't receive a confirmation mail that they received my application thought which has me worry a bit.
+Started learning PHP, a lot of common things with javascript so far.
+I stopped at about 80% talking about class and objects.

 ### Day 010 August 20, 2018
 **Today's Progress**:
 1. [fCC] Worked on Product Landing Page